Perfect Roast Beef

 - Preheat the oven to 500 degrees F. Season the roast all over with lots of salt, pepper and garlic powder.
 Don't be shy with seasonings (and try your own spice or herb blend if you like).
 Make sure the roast is at least close to room temperature before putting it in the oven.

-- Put the meat in a roasting pan or any kind of baking dish and put it into the oven.
+- Put the meat in a roasting pan (fat-side up) or any kind of baking dish and put it into the oven.
 Immediately reduce the oven temperature to 475 and roast the beef for 14 minutes (seven minutes per pound).